 Minimum Square Footage Requirements For A Bedroom

-The minimum requirements for the size of a bedroom are typically 70-80 square feet.
+There are no standard dimensions required for a bedroom.
+But their minimum size and horizontal dimension requirements for a bedroom.
+Minimum square footage is typically 70-80 square feet.
 Many building codes take it one step further.

 No horizontal dimension can be less than 7 feet.
 So a 7 by 10 room could meet the potential legal definition of a bedroom.
 But a 6 by 12 room would not.